 ZZ plant, “aka Zanzibar Gem,” is an easy-to-grow houseplant sure to be the star of your indoor plant show.
 We love ZZ plant’s glossy, green leaves that grow in a zig-zag shape.
-It’s tolerant to a range of light, humidity, and watering conditions at home or in the office…and it’ll thrive just about anywhere — including under fluorescent lights.
+It’s tolerant to a range of light, humidity, and watering conditions …and it’ll thrive just about anywhere — including under fluorescent lights.
 ZZ is definitely a Super Star!

 Snake Plant (Sansevieria)

 We can’t get enough of this modern looking, undemanding, adaptable, low-maintenance, indoor plant in the Agave family.
 It will flourish in any type of light and can withstand dry air, fluctuating temperatures, and little water.
 Most Bay Area Gardeners are familiar with Sansevieria Laurentii, but new cultivars like Cylindrica and Moonshine have really wowed us.
 Meet the “new Sansevierias”!